mgimon/mgimon/README.md

 ## Hi there I'm Manu Gimon 👋

-I am a **Computer Science** student at [42](https://42.fr/), passionate about web development.
+I am a **Computer Science** student at [42](https://42.fr/), passionate about software and web development.
 I love creating interactive web applications and constantly learning new technologies.
-Here you can find some of my projects and contributions on GitHub.
+Here you can find some of my contributions on GitHub.

-## 💻 Technologies I work with

-- **Frontend:** React, Next.js, JavaScript, HTML5, CSS3
-- **Backend:** Node.js, Express, PostgreSQL, MongoDB
-- **Tools:** Git, Docker, Nginx
-- **Operating Systems:** Linux, macOS, Windows

-## 🚀 My projects

-Here you can see some of my featured projects:

-- [**Personal Portfolio**](https://mgimon.vercel.app): My portfolio where I showcase my most recent work.

 ## 🏆 My achievements